 The process would have been much easier using the gPhoto.
-As I detailed in that project, the D40 is set to aperture priority and my script uses gPhoto to capture the first image for analysis.
-That image is then tossed away and then five images are then capture at different exposure.
+As I detailed in that project, the D40 is set to aperture priority, and my script uses gPhoto to capture the first image for analysis.
+That image is then tossed away, and then five images are then captured at a different exposure.